 Buena Vista Street Tree Lighting

 The beautiful Christmas tree on Buena Vista Street sits right outside Elias & Company, across from Carthay Circle Restaurant.
-Visit the plaza at 5:30pm to watch the towering tree twinkle to life!
+Visit the plaza at 5:30pm to watch the towering tree twinkle to life (check the app for exact time)!

 Aside from Festival of Holidays, there are plenty of other festive food and drink options around the park.